samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Damage Roll

-A damage roll is a die roll, adjusted by any applicable modifiers, that deals damage to a target. *See also* chapter 1 (“[Damage and Healing](/sources/dnd/phb-2024/playing-the-game#DamageRolls)”).
+A damage roll is a die roll, adjusted by any applicable modifiers, that deals damage to a target. *See also* chapter 1 ("[Damage and Healing](/sources/dnd/phb-2024/playing-the-game#DamageRolls)").

 ---